 Carleton University has a Senate-approved policy on academic accommodation for students with disabilities.
-For more information, consult the Paul Menton Centre for Students with Disabilities entry in the Student Services section of this Calendar.
+For more information, consult the Paul Menton Centre for Students with Disabilities entry in the Student Services section of this Calendar.3.2 Application Forms

-Applications for admission to the Faculty of Graduate Studies and Research should be made on prescribed forms, available from the major department or the office of the Faculty of Graduate Studies and Research, and they should be submitted directly to the department.
-To cover administrative costs, a non-refundable charge of $60 (Cdn. or U.S. funds) is required with each application.
+Applications for admission to the Faculty of Graduate Studies and Research should be made on prescribed forms, available from the major department or the office of the Faculty of Graduate Studies and Research, or through our online applications available at https://secure.gs.carleton.ca/kits/.
+To cover administrative costs, a non-refundable application fee (Cdn. or U.S. funds) is required with each application.3.3 Deadlines

 The Faculty of Graduate Studies and Research normally admits students to commence in the fall term.
 However, some academic units may consider applicants to commence in the winter term or the spring/summer term.
 Applications for admission may be submitted at any time.
 Applications for admission from outside Canada should be completed at least five months before the desired date of admission in order for students to make the necessary visa arrangements.